Chapter 25: There be no Wilting Here

 "Yes," Belle replied.
 "But I saw the warm heart inside of you.
 I knew you could be better, and that you would be happier when you were given the chance."

 Adam ran his fingers through Belle's hair, stunned to find a strand of grey.
-She was right, just as she always turned out to be.
-No, Adam had not forgiven Chip in his mind.
-Adam did truly feel ashamed of having been the partial cause of his daughter's leaving.
-However, he still felt a great animosity towards the former kitchen boy.
+She was right, just as always.
+Though he did truly feel ashamed of having been the partial cause of his daughter's leaving, he had not forgiven Chip in his mind.
+He still felt a great animosity towards the former kitchen boy.
 Adam did not understand why, but that feeling was there all the same.
 Still, Belle's words lent an unexplainable touch of comfort to his troubled mind.

 "I love you," is all he found he could say.